xavsant/stock_evaluator/README.md

 - [Frontend](https://stock-evaluator-30590.streamlit.app)
 - [Interactive Backend](https://stock-evaluator-djr5.onrender.com/docs)

-*Note: It may take some time for the backend to initialise if it's asleep."
+*Note: It may take some time for the backend to initialise if it's asleep.
 Your IP may need to be given access to use the live versions*

 **Backend Locally with Docker:**
 1. Run `docker build -t image_name -f Dockerfile_backend .` in your command line